RincewindsHat/rfc-monitoring-plugins-interface/draft-kaestle-monitoring-plugins-interface.md

 might be displayed to give an user more information about the specific problem.
 It might consist of one or more lines (separated by CRLF or LF) of unicode symbols.
-Considering the age and implementation of current systems, restricting the output to ASCII characters is a safe choice.
+Considering the age and implementation of current systems, restricting the output to US-ASCII characters is a safe choice.

-Although no strict guidelines for creating this part of the output can really be given, a developer should keep a potential user in mind.
+Although no strict guidelines for creating this part of the output can really be given due to its free form character, a developer should keep a potential reader in mind.
 It might, for example, be OK to put the output in a single line if there are only one or two items of a similar type (think: multiple file systems, multiple sensors, etc.) are present, but not if there 10 or 100, although this might present a valid